basarat/demo-typestyle/04-state/script.md

-# Add styles for pseudo states using TypeStyle
+# Style CSS pseudo-classes using TypeStyle
-> TypeStyle is a very thin layer on top of CSS.
-In this lesson we show how to change styles based on pseudo states e.g. :focus :hover and :active which matches very closely with what you would write with raw CSS.
+> TypeStyle is intentionally a very thin layer on top of CSS.
+In this lesson we show how to change styles based on pseudo classes e.g. :focus :hover and :active which matches very closely with what you would write with raw CSS.

 Here we have simple React Application that renders a div with some content that is being styled by a CSS class generated using TypeStyle.